WenjianBI/GRAB.github.io/docs/overview.md

 - Ordianl categorical trait (POLMM / POLMM-GENE), and
 - Time-to-event trait (SPACox)

-All of these approaches share the same analysis framework including the following three steps
+All of these approaches share the same analysis framework including the following two steps

-- Step 1: Fit a null model including phenotype, covariates, and GRM (if applied).
+- Step 1: Fit a null model using phenotype, covariates, and GRM (if applied).
-- Step 2: Conduct single-variant or set-based tests to identify marker or marker-set (e.g. gene) associated with traits.
+- Step 2: Conduct single-variant or set-based tests to identify marker or marker-set (e.g. gene) significantly associated with traits.

 ## Preparation before using GRAB package

 One of the main features for ```GRAB``` package is to support using genotype data to adjust for sample relatedness via genetic relationship matrix (GRM).
-PLINK binary files including high-quality genotyped variants are required for that purpose.
+PLINK binary files with high-quality genotyped variants are required for that purpose.
 In UK Biobank real data analysis, we used the following cutoffs in PLINK to select ~ 340K SNPs for White British subjects.

 ```
 --maf 0.05